What other travelers are saying about JRA Racing Museum

 You can know more about the history of Japanese horse racing here.
 Suitable for children too as there are some interactive games.
 Must go for those first timer to Tokyo Racecourse.

-This is a museum that is free to enter.
+but there is a museum to visit.

 I used it when the racecourse was open.